 Located in Vila Nova de Gaia (Gaia) are a cluster of wine cellars (sometimes also referred to as caves).
 These large warehouse-like buildings sit in the hills of Gaia.
 This is where port wine is stored and aged, before being exported around the world.

-There is a long list of wine cellars to visit.
+There is a long list of wine cellars to visit in Porto.
 The most popular and touristy of the bunch include Taylor’s, Sandeman, Graham’s, and Cálem.
 These cellars offer frequent tours throughout the day, some as quick, relatively inexpensive group tours to more expensive small group or private tours.
 They also have a convenient location along the waterfront.

 And then there are the smaller, lesser-known wine cellars.
 On this list are Niepoort, Cockburn’s, Kopke, Burmester, and Barros.
 These wine cellars produce amazing port wine.